rcsgrv/EclipseSoftwareHelpDesk/README.md

 To improve security, two-factor authentication has been implemented.
 Upon registration, users will be prompted to scan a QR code using Google Authenticator.
 Google Authenticator will provide a 6 digit code that should be inputted when a user logs in to the system.

-The seed data user accounts will need to setup two-factor authentication before they can log in to the system.
+The seed data user accounts will be required to setup two-factor authentication before they can log in to the system.

 ## Testing